 Why Do We Shout?

-There’s a Hindu story that beautifully describes the kind of closeness I’m referring to:
+There’s a Hindu story that beautifully describes the kind of closeness I’m talking about:

-A Hindu saint who was visiting river Ganges to take bath found a group of family members on the banks, shouting in anger at each other.
-He turned to his disciples smiled and asked.
-‘Why do people in anger shout at each other?’
+A Hindu saint who was visiting the River Ganges to take a bath found a group of family members on the banks, shouting in anger at each other.
+He turned to his disciples, smiled and asked: “Why do people in anger shout at each other?”

-Disciples thought for a while, one of them said, ‘Because we lose our calm, we shout.’
-‘But, why should you shout when the other person is just next to you?
-You can as well tell him what you have to say in a soft manner’ asked the saint.
-Disciples gave some other answers but none satisfied the other disciples.
+“But why should you shout when the other person is just next to you?
+You can just as well tell him what you have to say in a soft manner,” said the saint.
+The disciples gave some other answers but none satisfied the other disciples.

 As tremendous a gift it is to get love, giving love is just as precious.
 It keeps your hearts united.
 Before bed, simply tell your man (or woman) what you appreciate about them in these 3 easy ways.